mgax/opslib/examples/mailu/Readme.md

 opslib - deploy
 ```

+At some point, the _deploy_ command will try to call the Mailu API (which takes a while to spin up, it has to fetch Letsencrypt certificates first) and fail with the message `<MailuDomain mailu.domain>: Mailu API not available`.
+Re-run the command until it succeeds.

-Create an initial admin user.
+Then, create an initial admin user[^2].
 Replace `{PASSWORD}` with an initial password.

-Yes, there are two `admin`s in that command: the mailu _admin_ subcommand which creates a user, and the _admin_ username of the new user.
+[^2]: Yes, there are two `admin`s in that command: the mailu _admin_ subcommand which creates a user, and the _admin_ username of the new user.

 ```shell
 opslib mailu run admin admin $MAILU_DOMAIN {PASSWORD}
 ```

 Then go to the web admin at `https://{MAILU_HOSTNAME}/admin`, log in, and change the password from the _Update password_ link in the menu on the left.

----